the-faisalahmed/Optimization/README.md

 # Optimization Projects
-I've been very interested in optimization and am looking to expand my knowledge and expertise on the subject.
+#### Hello!
+This is a repository of interesting programming projects.
+Mathematical optimization is a wonderful topic and I'm looking to expand my knowledge and expertise on the subject.
 My aim is to challenge myself with various types of optimization problems/puzzles and learn something new along the way.

 ----